cvc5/ethos/user_manual.md

 - `Bool`, denoting the Boolean type,
 - `true` and `false`, denoting values of type `Bool`.

-> The core logic of the ALF checker also uses several builtin types (e.g. `Proof` and `Quote`) which define the semantics of proof rules.
+> The core logic of the Ethos also uses several builtin types (e.g. `Proof` and `Quote`) which define the semantics of proof rules.
 These types are intentionally left hidden from the user.
 Details on these types can be found throughout this document.
-More details on the core logic of the ALF checker can be found here [].
+More details on the core logic of the Ethos can be found here [].

 In the following, we informally write BNF categories `<symbol>` to denote an SMT-LIB version 3.0 symbol, `<term>` to denote an SMT-LIB term and `<type>` to denote a term whose type is `Type`, `<typed-param>` has syntax `(<symbol> <type> <attr>*)` and binds `<symbol>` as a fresh parameter of the given type and attributes (if provided).